 In Brandywine, a lot of people use the subway to get to work every day though Brandywine is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-Brandywine is a very ethnically-diverse town.
+Brandywine is an extremely ethnically-diverse town.
 The people who call Brandywine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brandywine residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Brandywine include Irish, Italian, English, and African.
+Important ancestries of people in Brandywine include Irish, Italian, African, and French .

 The most common language spoken in Brandywine is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.